rt-net/crane_x7_ros/crane_x7_examples/README.md

 **Action Mode**

-This is a mode transitioned from Teaching Mood and the PID gains will return to normal values.
+This is a mode transitioned from Teaching Mode and the PID gains will return to normal values.

 | Key | Function |
 ----|----